 All of my paintings are done in acrylics on wood panels.
 I like the hard surface of the panels, and I use multiple thin layers of paint to build up my images.
 I use a combination of Golden and Liquitex acrylic paints.
 Why yes, I do use very tiny brushes!
 My go-to brushes are Princeton Select Short Liners and Rounds, which I buy in bulk.
 I’m hard on my brushes and they don’t retain their necessary precise points for long.
-I can spending anywhere from three weeks to three months on a single painting, depending on size and detail.
+I can spend anywhere from three weeks to three months on a single painting, depending on size and detail.

 My ideas are often science-inspired, but with a surreal twist.
 I may read or hear about a scientific or environmental phenomenon and it provides a kernel of inspiration which can lead to a painting or an entire series.
 I use the black background to create the drama of the spotlight on my chosen subject.
 It singles them out, exposes their every tiny detail, and creates a void of the unknown around them.
 In that way, each piece becomes an intimate portrait.
 I think of the animals in my paintings as simultaneously representing the natural world and also reflecting our own human struggle and emotion.
 I like to draw parallels between the two.

 I drew and painted from a very young age.
 I took my first art class when I was five.
 I studied art at Yale University as an undergraduate, and now live and work in Portland, Oregon.